bluerail/rails_validations/README.markdown

 -----
 Do a basic checks for emails.
-Not that this check is *not* very strict, it is nigh-impossible to check if an email address is valid (and even if it is, it's no guarantee if email actually gets delivered to this address).
+Not that this check is *not* very strict, it is nigh-impossible to check if an email address is valid (and even if it is, it's no guarantee if emails actually gets delivered to this address).
 This should work with unicode addresses ([RFC 6531][rfc6531], [IDN][idn]).

     validates :email_column, email: true